pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-model/create-model.md

 ### Prerequisites

 To run Lab 2, you must have:
-* You should have a text editor, where you can paste the commands, URLs and modify them, as per your environment.
-* Successfully created the Virtual machine using the custome image.
-As this virtual machine contains all the required software like JDK, Oracle WebLogic Server, Helm, Kubectl and Docker.
+* Access to noVNC Remote Desktop created in lab 1.

-## Task 1: Start the Admin Server and verify the resources in existing on-premise domain
+## Task 1: Start the Admin Server and Explore on-premise domain

 In this task, we start the Admin Server in on-premise *test-domain*, and navigate through the resources using WebLogic Administration console.